mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

   1x Oath of Druids
 </auto-card-list>

-You see the cards mentioned above, as well draw, removal, cards that generate lots of tokens, and a few ways to get the big guys out of my hand.
+You can see the Polymorph cards mentioned above, as well draw, removal, tokens generators, and a few ways to get the big guys out of my hand.

 ## The Single Target Route

 What else is left to say?
 Well, last year, Polymorph was showing up in online competetive EDH with the commander Baral.
-The basic idea is that Baral is cheap enough, and cycles your deck enough, that you get sufficient ahead via control, then end the game by Polymorphing your commander into the only creature in your deck: Emrakul, the Aeons Torn.
+The basic idea is that you play control, and then after you've cycled enough of your deck, end the game by Polymorphing your commander into the only creature in your deck: Emrakul, the Aeons Torn.

 <div class="center">
   <auto-card-image>Baral, Chief of Compliance</auto-card-image>